Southtown Center

 Southtown Center, colloquially known as Southtown, is a regional shopping mall in Bloomington, Minnesota, a suburb of the Twin Cities.
 Southtown Center consists of 534,650 sqft of retail space.
-The center contains 38 retail tenants and is anchored by AMF Bowling Centers, Bed Bath & Beyond (closing), Kohl's, and TJ Maxx.
+The center contains 38 retail tenants and is anchored by AMF Bowling Centers, Kohl's, and TJ Maxx.

 The first phase of Southtown Center opened on November 3, 1960, with two more phases proceeding in 1963 and 1964.
 The mall is partially enclosed, while the majority of the center contains open air structures.
 Several additional buildings were constructed on the property throughout the years, while minimal renovations took place to maintain the mall's appearance.

 History

 1960–62: Construction, grand opening, and additions

 Southtown Center opened on November 3, 1960 in Bloomington, Minnesota and became Bloomington's "first regional shopping center".
 The center was developed by Kraus-Anderson, Inc., a Bloomington-based construction firm, with founder Lloyd Engelsma taking over as the site's project manager.
 According to Engelsma, Southtown was built atop "a strip of cow pasture" near a busy intersection in Bloomington, taking up nearly 37 acres of land; Engelsma had "high expectations for the new center."
 During construction of the mall, three labor strikes occurred which heavily delayed construction; unideal and inclement weather created further setbacks during the construction.
 Montgomery Ward, a Chicago-based department store, announced that they would be opening up a location at Southtown, and became the mall's only anchor; Ward filled a 188050 sqft building, the largest Ward department store in the United States.

 After the center's opening, several additions took place at the mall.
 During 1963, a 43000 sqft AMF Bowling Center was constructed on the north side of the property; the bowling alley is still currently in use today.
 In 1964, a Mann Theatres was constructed on the property; Southtown Mann Theatre became the first movie theater to be attached to a shopping center in the Twin Cities.
-However, the cinema was completely remodeled in 1980, removing some its original decor, before being torn down in 1995 to make way for additional retail.
+However, the cinema was completely remodeled in 1980, removing some of its original decor, before being torn down in 1995 to make way for additional retail.
+Southtown was also home to Minnesota's first ShowBiz Pizza Place that opened in late 1981.